Limin-Jiang/SBSA/README.md

 Additional, altered binding sequences can arise from single nucleotide mutations, insertion, deletion, RNA editing, or SNP.
 Additional, Four projects were supported in this web.
 A sample file was supplied in below.
 Where, "-" symbol in sample file reprsents deletion.

-#The code needs the fasta file for species genomic For example: GRCH37,GRCH38,GRCm37,GRCm38.
+#The code needs the fasta file for species genomic.
+For example: GRCH37,GRCH38,GRCm37,GRCm38.